|Title:||Special Teams Coordinator / Offensive Line Coach|

 RECRUITING AREAS: Western Pa., South Jersey,

-Kevin Barger is in his sixth season on the CUA coaching staff.
+Kevin Barger is in his seventh season on the CUA coaching staff.
 After coaching the defensive line for three seasons, Barger moved to the other side of the ball in 2011 to coach the offensive line.
 He also serves as the Cardinals' Special Teams Coordinator.

 Barger's special teams unit ranked third in the ODAC in kickoff return average (20.2), with All-ODAC performer Andrew Ouellette finishing second in the conference in kick return average at nearly 25 yards per return.